artilleryio/artillery-operator/README.md

 ## Kubectl Artillery plugin

-The `kubectl artillery` plugin minimises the faff.
-Quickly create and configure LoadTest CR manifests, and their required dependencies.
+The `kubectl artillery` plugin minimises faff.
+Quickly create configured LoadTest CR manifests, and their required dependencies.
 All wrapped in a [Kustomize](https://kubectl.docs.kubernetes.io) bundle ready for deployment.

 - [Plugin installation and usage](docs/kubectl-artillery-plugin.md)